Smart Meter Installation Costs

 Hiring Contractors for Smart Meter Installation Checklist

-When deciding on a contractor for your smart meter installation, you may not have as much choice as you'd like as they usually come directly from your supplier.
-However, you do have plenty of options on how to pick your supplier and ensure you receive the best deal and work to your home possible!
+When deciding on a contractor for your smart meter installation, you may not have as much choice as you'd like, as they usually come directly from your supplier.
+However, you have plenty of options on picking your supplier and ensuring you receive the best deal and work for your home!

 Below are a few questions you may want to ask your energy supplier before they send someone out to install your smart meter: